 - Clear all clutter around the room.
 Bed bugs like to hide in piles of clothes, so remove them and wash them before you start cleaning.
 Don’t give bed bugs a safe place to hide in.

 - Use a vacuum to clean around the bed to take care of bugs and eggs.
 It would help if you used a vacuum cleaner with a HEPA filter to ensure bed bugs cannot escape once trapped.

 - Use a special non-toxic bed bug spray to clean up your bed frame, headboard, and other furniture.

 - Rearrange your furniture, keep your bed away from the walls and use a bed bug interceptor cups under the legs.
 These will save you and help you to prevent the spread of bed bugs.

 - Use a bed bug mattress encasement to protect your mattress from infestation.

-- A particular bed bug heater can be used to raise household items to a temperature that is recommended to kill bed bugs and their eggs.
+- A particular bed bug heater can raise household items to the temperature recommended killing bed bugs and their eggs.

-In simple words having a bed bug at your home is not a big deal, never mess up your life, think, and decide the solution.
-You can treat with home-based products, herbal treatment, chemical treatment, and also you can call an expert to deal with the infestation.
+In simple words having a bed bug at your home is not a big deal; never mess up your life, think, and decide the solution.
+You can treat with home-based products, herbal treatment, chemical treatment, and call an expert to deal with the infestation.

 Read More: Ultimate Guide on Bed Bugs